lectary/app-flutter/README.md

 ## FVM - flutter version management
 For using [FVM](https://pub.dev/packages/fvm), follow the installation instructions on the package site.

-Then, for installing flutter based on the specified version in the `pubspec.yaml` file, just run the command `fvm install`.
+Then, for installing flutter based on the specified version in the fvm config file `.fvm/fvm_config.json`, just run the command `fvm install`.

 All further dart or flutter commands can be executed by means of fvm command proxy, e.g. `fvm flutter run`.